 However, with the right guidance, you won't make another mistake again.
 I have rounded up all my favorite color tips from around the web from my favorite color experts.
 Who doesn't love an all-in-one-place reference, amiright?!

 Wait!
 I almost forgot... this is part of a series of helpful tips and tools to choosing color for your home.
 Make sure you check out the other pieces to this color post below...

 - Part 1: Everything You Must Know About Color in your Home [Before Choosing Paint Colors]

 - Part 2: How to Create a Whole Home Color Scheme

-- Part 3: The Secrets to Choosing Home Colors & Paint Colors [From Around the Web] - this post!
+- (this post) Part 3: The Secrets to Choosing Home Colors & Paint Colors [From Around the Web]

 Click the link to check out a popular color, Revere Pewter by Benjamin Moore.
 Take a look at the info box you probably never noticed.
 It describes the color as a light gray with warm undertones, but did you notice the LRV number in the top left corner of the info box?

 If you have a fan deck of paint colors, you can find the LRV number in the index or sometimes right on the paint chip.
 In Kylie's discussion on LRV for the perfect light and bright room, she recommends an LRV of 62.

 She goes in to great detail on how to choose the paint color using LRV based on what aesthetic you are trying to achieve and how much light exists in the room.
 I found her post to be so enlightening and I think you will too!